 When determining "Last Day of Attendance" for financial aid purposes, the course mid-point or last assignment date, whichever is later, will be used.

-Federal regulations require Waldorf College to establish and apply reasonable standards of Satisfactory Academic Progress (SAP) for eligible students to receive financial assistance under the programs authorized by Title IV of the Higher Education Act.
+Federal regulations require Waldorf University to establish and apply reasonable standards of Satisfactory Academic Progress (SAP) for eligible students to receive financial assistance under the programs authorized by Title IV of the Higher Education Act.
 Waldorf students who wish to be considered for financial aid must:

 SAP is a Federal Student Aid eligibility requirement and is administered by the college in addition to the academic standards of performance required under the Waldorf University Satisfactory Academic Progress (SAP) policy.
 The SAP policy is reviewed annually by the University Registrar.
 Students are evaluated at the end of every semester/term for SAP.
 All students are evaluated on three standards: grade point average (qualitative measure), semester hours completion ratio (quantitative measure), and maximum timeframe.
 To maintain eligibility under SAP, students must meet all three standards.